-In the event of a disaster or other emergency are you prepared?
-What if a disaster caused the power grid to go down for a long period do you have the resources needed to survive?
-Do you have some cash because credit cards will be not work if the electric grid is down.
+In the event of a disaster or other emergencies, are you prepared?
+What if a disaster caused the power grid to go down for a long period?
+Do you have the resources needed to survive?
+Do you have some cash?
+Because credit cards will not work if the electric grid is down.
 Do you have some non-perishable foods?
 Do you have enough water?
 These are just some of the things to think about in the event of an emergency.
-To get through this you and your family need to have a plan and that plan needs to be in place before the event occurs.
+To get through this, you and your family need to have a plan in place before the event occurs.

 New York State has created a website, PREPARE.NY.GOV, which provides valuable information and resources.
 This includes online training, developing an emergency plan and creating kits to get you through an emergency.
-Also, they have created an alert system at NYalert.gov where you can sign up and receive notifications concerning impending emergency situations.
+Also, they have created an alert system at NY-alert.gov where you can sign up and receive notifications concerning impending emergency situations.
 We strongly urge everyone to visit these sites and learning how to be prepared.